youiest/youiest-unionize/README.md

 }
 ```

 Great!
-Now we have to fetch only this one document and we have everything needed to display a blog post.
-It is easy
+Now we have to fetch only this one document and we have everything needed to display a blog W. It is easy
 for us to publish it with Meteor and use it as any other document, with direct access to author's fields.

-Now, storing the author's name along with every blog post document brings an issue.
+Now, storing the author's name along with every blog W document brings an issue.
 What if user changes their
 name?
 Then you have to update all those fields in documents referencing the user.
 So you would have to make sure that
 anywhere in your code where you are changing the name, you are also updating fields in references.
 What about changes
 to the database coming from outside of your code?
 Here is when PeerDB comes into action.
 With PeerDB you define those